-PCA is committed to providing knowledge, data and analytical tools to help underdeveloped areas with actionable information to solve problems vital to their communities.
+Providing knowledge, data, and analytical tools to help underdeveloped areas to solve problems vital to their communities

 UNESCO International Hydrological Programme